Kuilima Ests East

 No analysis available

-Wood-frame construction is strongly supported by the MLS pattern, with 18 of 20 listings coded WOOFRA.
-None of the public remarks explicitly mention construction type, so the evidence appears to come from consistent MLS entry rather than copied remarks.
+Wood-frame construction is strongly supported by the MLS data pattern, with 19 of 20 listings coded WOOFRA.
+None of the public remarks explicitly describe a different construction type or any change to the building structure, so this appears to be a stable, copy-paste-consistent MLS characteristic rather than a disputed field.

 Above-ground construction is weakly supported at best, with only 4 of 20 current MLS entries listing ABOGRO.
 The remarks across the listings do not mention 'above ground construction,' 'above ground building,' or related phrasing, so this feature does not appear substantiated by the public descriptions.